Werner Drewes, painter, printmaker, and teacher was born in Canig, Germany

-In 1930, Werner emigrated to New York City with his wife and three young sons.
+In 1930, Werner emigrated to New York City with his wife and two young sons with a third son being born in NYC.
 Germany, under Hitler, had become too restrictive an environment for an abstract artist.
 In New York City, despite the Depression, Werner joined other Bauhaus artist such as Mondrian and Feininger to make a living as an artist.
 This group became the core of the American Abstract Artists group.
 Werner taught at the Columbia University, worked on the design of the 1939 Worlds Fair building, and had shows at the Museum of Modern Art, the Kleeman Gallery, and elsewhere.
 In 1946 he accepted a tenured position at Washington University in St. Louis.
 With his sons grown, Werner's financial burdens were somewhat erased and he was able to be more creative and productive and further fine-tune his unique printmaking techniques and use of color.
-His wife too, was able to pursue her own art form of weaving and rug making until her death in 1965.
+His wife too, was able to pursue her own art form of weaving and rug making until her death in 1959.

 Werner remarried a jeweler and fellow professor from Washington University, Mary Louise Lischer.
 They moved to Point Pleasant in Bucks County, Pennsylvania to enjoy a rural retirement yet still be near the art hub of New York City.
 Still lifes and landscapes, many with an abstract overtone, depict this era of his life.
 Colors gained a brilliance and balance.
 However, long winters led them to move once again.
 This time to Reston, Virginia.
 Here he continued his teaching, showing, creating, and traveling into his 85th year.
 Arthritis forced a new form of artistic expression: cut-out collages to add to his still growing collection of oils and prints.
 The Rose Catalog of his prints was published and several videos were taped of him in action and discussing his ideas and methods.
 He continued to show at major galleries in Germany, Turkey, and in the United States.
 The Smithsonian held a special show attributing his 65 years as a printmaker at the Museum for American Artists.
 To the very end, he cut his multiple plate color woodcuts, rubbed his prints by hand with a stylus and added stylistic innovations.